ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 - Go to `POST /api/books`, click `Try it out` and, finally, click `Execute` button.

-  It should return something like
+  It should return something like:
   ```
   HTTP/1.1 201
   {